The Heiress and the Handyman

 This was a bit of a disappointment as I have grown to really like Jodie Sweetin and her presence in a movie will sway me not to give it a pass.
 I just ignored the fact that it was a sequel to a Candace C-B romance.
 It’s not a really good idea to give Hallmark fans the idea that Happy Endings may not survive the test of time.
 It’s kind of a buzz-kill.

 This one did not survive the initial sniff test.
-Why in the world would an international property developer want to buy a second-rate B & B 300 miles north of Anchorage.
-Huh?
+Why in the world would an international property developer want to buy a second-rate B&B 300 miles north of Anchorage, Huh?
 And I say second-rate because check out Jodie’s room.
-I think white-collar crime federal penitentiaries have fancier rooms minus the king-sized bed which took up over half the room.
+I think white-collar crime federal penitentiaries have fancier rooms minus the king-sized bed which took up over half the space.
 The Christmas decorations were ugly and fake.

 October 30, 2022